vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

 To ADD a tag to notes, just drag them onto a tag in the navigation pane.
-Works with multiple notes too!
+This works with multiple notes too!

 [short pause]